 You older brothers in the room will know what I mean when you say you never expect your younger brother to grow up.
-Somehow, mentally, he will always be the guy pestering you to borrow your bike, or going on his first date, or stealing your favorite comic book and then leaving it out in the rain even though he knew you loved it!
+Somehow, in your mind, he will always be the guy pestering you to borrow your bike, or going on his first date, or stealing your favorite comic book and then leaving it out in the rain even though he knew you loved it!
 But clearly, that's ancient history!

-And then one day, you turn around, and he's graduating from high school, and coming out with you to the bars, and begging you to introduce him to your attractive and smart friend.
+And then one day, you turn around, and he's graduating from college, and coming out with you to the bars, and begging you to introduce him to your attractive and smart friend.
 Or in his words at the time, "Come on!
 She's hot, and you've already got a girlfriend."

 Now, if you'll all join me in raising a glass to our happy couple, Jason and Julie.
 May the joys you share today be the beginning of a lifetime of great happiness and fulfillment.
 Congratulations!

+- Be yourself.
 No matter your speech style, as long as you speak from the heart, and keep it simple and personal, your best man speech will go perfectly.
 While you should be yourself, you should be your best self.